Sanyella/FVTT-Custom-Journal-Theming/README.md

 ### Inspiration & Contributors

+People who have helped me in fixing various things within the module: Magnus, jakvike, elizeuangelo

+**Big thanks to all of you!**

 Thanks to both Stryxin's dark mode module (https://github.com/Stryxin/dnd5edark-foundryvtt) and Felix's BetterNPCSheet module (https://github.com/syl3r86/BetterNPCSheet5e) which have both helped me tremendously in understanding how to structure my own